pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 ## API DESIGN 4 - “path-keys”

-A more radical alternative considered consisted of defining `defaults` and `overrides` blocks whose schemas would not match the ones of a normal policy without D/O. Instead, these blocks would consist of simple key-value pairs, where the keys specify the paths in an affected policy where to apply an atomic value.
+A more radical alternative considered consisted of defining `defaults` and `overrides` blocks whose schemas would not match the ones of a normal policy without D/O. Instead, these blocks would consist of simple key-value pairs, where the keys specify the paths in an affected policy where to apply the value atomically.

 Example: